 Clean - Using a pair of tweezers, carefully remove all dirt and objects left on the wound.
 This, of course, can only be done once the wound has stopped bleeding.
 You can run it again under clean water or saline solution.
 Saline solution is a recommended wound wash because it is gentle enough to keep healing tissues intact and provides an environment for maximum healing.

 Dress and cover - It is ideal to apply an antibiotic treatment on the affected area but in cases where it’s not available, simply cover the wound with a moist clean cloth.
 Minor scrapes can be left uncovered.
 Dressing and bandaging are needed to keep the wound from opening any further.
 Aside from protecting the injuries, these could also lessen the pain felt by the patient.

 Even the simplest things, such as wound care, matter!
 Even you would appreciate it if someone comes to your rescue when you trip over in a football match or slip and hit your head in the office.
 Accidents happen all the time, including situations where you least expect it to be.
 Thus, a single first aid training Brisbane Southside holds value wherever you go.
 Feel the urgency, yet?

 The leader in innovative First Aid courses

 If you are interested in getting first aid training in Brisbane South?
 Enroll in our classes in South Brisbane and earn a certificate by the end of the course!
 We also offer health and safety training beyond South Brisbane.
-Our services are available across Queensland, including Cairns, Townsville, and Toowoomba.
+Our first aid training and courses are available across Queensland, including Cairns, Townsville, and Toowoomba.
 For more information, talk to our representatives at 07 5499 2406.

 Contact us to request a competitive quote today.